tuloong/BaGetter19/docs/installation/docker.md

 ```

 !!! warning
     The default API Key to publish packages is `NUGET-SERVER-API-KEY`.
 You should change this to a secret value to secure your server.
-See [Configure BaGet](#configure-baget).
+See [Configure BaGetter](#configure-bagetter).

 ## Browse packages